rater193/Unity3DTemplatesAndAPIs/LocalizationEngine/readme.md

 //And finally, for the editor, if you want to set the value, you can use this MyLocalization.SetKey("EXAMPLE_1", "Some Value");
 ```

+[x] In order to update the localization directories with the new values, you can goto
+	`rater193/debug/update localization directories`
+	This will go into each sub folder, and add any missing values to them, and remove any non-existant values.